 - a.
-Development in Emerging and Established Growth Areas should connect to the public water and wastewater service collection systems as per Master Plans, Municipal Servicing Standards, and by-laws.

-- b.
-Development in the employment

-Growth Area will be serviced with both

-connections to the public water and

-wastewater collection systems and

-on-site systems as set forth in the East

-Brandon Industrial Area Secondary Plan.
+Development in Emerging and Established Growth Areas should connect to the public water and wastewater service collection systems as per Master Plans, Standards, and by-laws. - Development in the employment Growth Area will be serviced with both connections to the public water and wastewater collection systems and on-site systems as set forth in the East Brandon Industrial Area Secondary Plan.

-- c.
-Developers may be required to oversize infrastructure required to support City growth and/or alleviate the existing infrastructure network external to their development area.